olesyapro888/Web-Page_JavaScript_HTML_CSS/README.md

 The purpose for the UFOs analysis are:
 1. Build web page to allow users filter for multiple criteria at the same time;
-2. Create table of filters for the datatime, city, state, country, and shape by using JavaScript and HTML.
+2. Create table of filters for the datetime, city, state, country, and shape by using JavaScript and HTML.
 ## `Resources`
 The analysis is created using next resources:
   - Data Source: [Data](./js/data.js)
   - Software: Visual Studio Code 1.58.0.
 ## `The UFOs analysis result`

-Full results can be found in the [UFOs-GitHubPage] https://itekkie.github.io/UFOs/.
+Full results can be found in the [UFOs_WebPage] https://itekkie.github.io/UFOs/.

 Additional, JavaScript code is in the [js-app](./js/app.js) and HTML result is in the [html](./index.html) file.

   ### ` - Web page with multiple filters at the same time`

-[UFOs-GitHubPage] https://itekkie.github.io/UFOs/ allows users filter for multiple criteria at the same time.
+[UFOs_WebPage] https://itekkie.github.io/UFOs/ allows users filter for multiple criteria at the same time.

 For instance, at the same time the 3 filtered search by Data, State and Country is here: